 I backed him up until I had him pinned against a tree trunk, forcing my steely body against his.
 Leo was no fragile omega.
 He was made of hard-earned muscle and wiry determination.
 But he enjoyed being treated like the little thing he wasn’t, liked it I went alpha on him.

-I ached from a hundred wounds, everywhere Devin’s fangs and teeth had pierced me.
+I ached from a hundred wounds, everywhere Devin’s fangs and claws had pierced me.
 My arms and legs were weary, drained from wrestling with a wolf heavier than I was.
 But I found the strength Leo needed from me.

 He was strong, but I was stronger, and I showed him that, lifting him off his feet until his head was higher than mine, until my teeth brushed his neck.
 I gnawed at him, teasing.
 I wanted to claim him so badly—had always wanted it.
 I would never say I settled for being his husband, because I’d spent every minute of our time together grateful for it, but I was an alpha and Leo was my omega.
 I burned to see my mark on his throat.

 But not until I had my cock in him.